Lydia Becker: Archives

 The archives of Lydia Becker are held at the Women's Library at the Library of the London School of Economics.

 Lydia Becker Institute of Immunology and Inflammation

-In 2018 the Lydia Becker Institute of Immunology and Inflammation was launched at The University of Manchester.
+In 2018, the Lydia Becker Institute of Immunology and Inflammation was launched at The University of Manchester.

-The institute is home to internationally renowned immunology and inflammation expertise in a vast array of basic and applied disciplines.
+The institute has internationally recognized research expertise in immunology and inflammation across basic and applied disciplines.

 The institute is named after Lydia Becker because she was a celebrated natural scientist who conversed with Charles Darwin and because she strongly believed that women were intellectually equal to men and deserved the same opportunities.